learn-co-students/advanced-hashes-hashketball-dc-web-102819/README.md

 developer in the procedural programming paradigm.
 This is a huge moment.
 Celebrate it!

-Believe it or not, the code that put rockets in space and mankind on the Moon were only slight variations on this style of programming.
+Believe it or not, the code that put rockets in space and humanity on the Moon were only slight variations on this style of programming.
 You've learned something really powerful!